SamR1/python-twootfeed/README.md

 - images
 - source
 - location  (only for Twitter)
-- numbers of retweets (or boots for Mastodon) and favorites
+- numbers of retweets (or boosts for Mastodon) and favorites
 (see examples below).

 [![Python Version](https://img.shields.io/badge/python-3.6-brightgreen.svg)](https://python.org)